ThatSINEWAVE/OSINT-Toolkit/README.md

     - Netcraft's Phishing Site Feed provides a platform for reporting suspected phishing websites.
 Users can submit URLs they believe to be phishing sites, contributing to a collective effort to identify and combat online phishing attacks.

 3. **[Phish.Report](https://phish.report)**:
     - Phish.Report is a community-driven platform dedicated to reporting and analyzing phishing emails.
 Users can submit suspicious emails, allowing others to review and assess potential threats.
-By crowdsourcing information about phishing attempts, Phish.Report helps raise awareness and provides valuable insights into the tactics used by cybercriminals.
+By crowd sourcing information about phishing attempts, Phish.Report helps raise awareness and provides valuable insights into the tactics used by cybercriminals.

 ## 8. [SINEWAVE's Tools](https://thatsinewave.github.io/OSINT-Toolkit/sinewave-tools.html)